The importance of choosing a sperm donation clinic11th November 2020

 If you’re thinking of starting a family with donor sperm or planning to donate sperm yourself, it is important to choose a regulated clinic.
 This is to ensure everyone receives the best possible support, expertise, and treatments available.

-Regulations for UK clinics are set in place by the Human Fertilisation and Embryology Authority (HFEA) to ensure everyone involved understands their legal position and ensure that the treatment is safe.
+UK clinics are licenced by the HFEA and must adhere to strict regulations which ensure everyone involved understands their legal position and that the treatment delivered is safe.

 According to HFEA, if you donate at a clinic, you will: